NAS Buyers Guide

 WD Red SSDs

-Unlike standard SSDs, WD Red NAS SATA SSDs are specifically designed and tested for 24/7 usage.
+WD Red NAS-grade SSDs are specifically designed and tested for 24/7 usage.
 This durability together with efficient caching of big files make these drives ideal for databases, multi-user environments, photo rendering, 4K and 8K video editing and other demanding applications.
-With 2.5in and M.2 form factors and capacities from 500GB up to 4TB the WD Red SSD range lets you optimise your existing or next NAS system for superior performance and endurance.

 NAS Drive Capacity